 In each block you'll want to think about the specific tasks that need to be completed.

 Here's ours as an example:

-Some key things to point out:
+Some key things to point out about our daily schedule

 - If I'm going to expect my kids to do their independent work calmly and quietly so I can go in my office and get my work time in, I need to provide them with a way to get their energy out first.
 This is why I put exercise in before we all do our independent work time.
 For us this is usually a 30-45 min. walk or scooter ride around the neighborhood and it works like a charm.